 Imagine the situation, a local health service wants to reduce teenage alcohol intake.

-They decide to create a public health video with a 50-something year old mother figure telling the target audience (13-17 year olds) that they “shouldn’t be so naughty” and “should be focussing on their school work” instead.
+They decide to create a public health video with a 50-something-year-old mother figure telling the target audience (13-17-year-olds) that they “shouldn’t be so naughty” and “should be focussing on their school work” instead.

-It’s paramount to understand your target audience once you’ve established who they are.
+It’s crucial to understand your target audience once you’ve established who they are.
 At the beginning of the creative process, make sure you consider who you are creating your video content for.

 There are many ways to research your target audience.
 Insight is a very powerful tool and the easiest insight to gather is that of speaking directly to a sample of your target audience.
 This could be anything from people within your business who fit the bill, to an organized focus group.

 If your business already has a customer base then you can use them to conduct some research.
-You could send out customer satisfaction surveys which request details such as age, gender, occupation, etc. You may also wish to ask more specific questions which could influence your future content creation strategies.
+You could send out customer satisfaction surveys that request details such as age, gender, occupation, etc. You may also wish to ask more specific questions which could influence your future content creation strategies.